JWock82/Pynite/docs/source/member.rst

 Creating a New Member
 =====================

 To create a new member use the ``FEModel3D.add_member()`` method.
-First we'll set up some material and section properties:
+For the example below, we'll assume 3 nodes have already been defined ('N1', 'N2', and 'N3').
+The next step is to set up some material and section properties for the members we'll be creating:

 .. code-block:: python